-Digitisation is high on the agenda in most organisations as leaders look for new ways to drive efficiency or gain competitive edge, writes Ben Bishop, COO at XCD.
+Digital transformation is high on the agenda in most organisations.
+And as HR leaders look for new ways to drive efficiency and gain an employee experience edge, the pressure is on for digital HR

 It’s unsurprising that many HR leaders are uncomfortable with the idea of large-scale strategic digital HR transformation.
-The press hype around new technologies, the digital economy, world-dominating artificial intelligence - images of sleek, silver skinned automatons fulfilling all our administrative whims, is largely unhelpful to HR leaders in the early stages of their digital journey.
+The press hype around new technologies, the digital economy, world-dominating artificial intelligence - images of sleek, silver skinned automatons fulfilling all our administrative whims - is largely unhelpful to HR leaders in the early stages of their digital journey.

-There's little point thinking about machine learning, for instance, if your underlying processes and data don’t support your digital objectives, if your workforce data is in no state to provide strategic insight, or if your team is buried under mountains of paper because the required HR technology is either absent, underused or poorly implemented.
+There's little point in HR thinking about machine learning, for instance, if your underlying processes don’t support your digital objectives, if your workforce data is in no state to provide strategic insight, or if your HR team is buried under mountains of paper because the required HR technology is either absent, underused or poorly implemented.

-So before we get excited about digital HR strategy through AI-based analytics, RPA, IoT, chatbots or blockchain, let’s go back to the start and look at the eight fundamentals of HR digitisation.
+So before we get excited about digital HR strategy through AI-based analytics, RPA, IoT, chatbots or blockchain, let’s go back to the start and look at the eight fundamentals of HR digital transformation.

 Establish clear objectives

-Be clear on your digitisation objectives and define the outcome you are looking to achieve in a measurable way.
+Be clear on your digital transformation objectives and define the outcome you are looking to achieve in a measurable way.
 Our customers come to us with cost saving objectives, efficiency or business growth targets; they want to achieve faster insight or a clearer link between HR and business KPIs.
 Sometimes, it's more straightforward.
 They just want to be able to leverage the value in their HR data, or create Human Resources processes that don't eat up weeks of unnecessary admin time across their workforce.

 Often, it’s our job to help them understand exactly what success can look like; because having that clear picture at the outset lends purpose and direction to their digitisation strategy.

 You may be interested in: How to create a killer business case for HR technology